conradoColomer/jira_api_call/src/README.md

 ## Configuration

-Before using the script, you need to replace the following placeholder values with your own information:
+Before using the script, you need to replace the following placeholder values with your own information :

 ### Jira Domain